wahahachan/context_app_bar/README.md

 ## Usage

-Define a integer typed value notifier, this is our remote control.
-The app bar collection counts from zero.
+Define an integer typed value notifier, this is our remote control.
+The app bar collection is a 0-indexed array.

 ```dart
 ValueNotifier<int> appbarSelector = ValueNotifier(0);
 ```

 The following shows a typically definition of material app bar.
 You **must** provide a unique key manually in order to use animated switching, which is enabled by default.
-Common ways of adding a key inclue `ValueKey`, `UniqueKey`, `ObjectKey` or `GlobalKey`.
+Common ways of adding a key include `ValueKey`, `UniqueKey`, `ObjectKey` or `GlobalKey`.
 You can learn more [here](https://api.flutter.dev/flutter/foundation/Key-class.html).

 ```dart
 AppBar(